-- (2)A person may dispense not more than once a prescription for a restricted substance that conforms in all other with respects regulation 45(5)but does specify not a maximum number of times that the dispensing of the prescription may be repeated if, upon dispensing the prescription, that person cancels it in accordance with subregulation (13). - (3) A person may only dispense a restricted substance that is not a declared restricted substance or a specified psychotropic substance in accordance with a medication chart, that is taken to be a prescription under regulation 45(7)(b) for the restricted substance, for up to 12 months from the date of the prescription. - (4) Where - the dispensing of a prescription for a (a) declared restricted substance is authorised. by the terms of the prescription, to be repeated but the prescription does not specify the minimum intervals which at the dispensing of the prescription may be repeated; and - (b) the prescription conforms in all other respects with regulation 45(5) - a person may dispense that prescription if -
+- (2)A person may dispense not more than once a prescription for a restricted substance that conforms in with all other respects regulation 45(5)does but not specify a maximum number of times that the dispensing of the prescription may be repeated if, upon dispensing the prescription, that person cancels it in accordance with subregulation (13). - (3) A person may only dispense a restricted substance that is not a declared restricted substance or a specified psychotropic substance in accordance with a medication chart, that is taken to be a prescription under regulation 45(7)(b) for the restricted substance, for up to 12 months from the date of the prescription. - (4) Where - the dispensing of a prescription for a (a) restricted declared substance is authorised, by the terms of the prescription, to be repeated but the prescription does not specify the minimum intervals at which the dispensing of the prescription may be repeated; and - (b) the prescription conforms in all other respects with regulation 45(5) - a person may dispense that prescription if -